Nicolai Wael

-Nicolai Wael (born 10 May 1972) is a Danish football manager.
-He was most recently the manager of Ringkøbing IF.
+Nicolai Wael (born 10 May 1972) is a Danish professional football manager and former player who is the head coach of Denmark Series club Ringkøbing IF.

+Managerial career

 In April 2013 it was announced that he would replace Thomas Thomasberg as manager of FC Fredericia form the beginning of the 2013–14 season.
 He was sacked on 13 April 2015 due to a poor stint of 15 games without a win.

 On 31 October 2015 he was named new manager of Ringkøbing IF in the Denmark Series.
 In 2017 he managed to get the club promoted to the Danish 2nd Divisions.
 He was sacked on 15 June 2020 with the club placed in the relegation zone.
+After a three-year absence, he returned as manager of Ringkøbing, succeeding Michael Pedersen.